HomeNorth AmericaStonecrop Garden NY – A Garden for Plant Enthusiasts

-Stonecrop Garden NY is a public garden in Cold Spring, New York, United States.
-Anne and Frank Cabot founded the Garden Conservancy here, and in 1992, Caroline Burgess turned it into a public garden.
-Woodlands and water gardens, bamboo groves, flower beds with alpine plants, and an enclosed English flower garden are all on the grounds.
+Stonecrop Garden NY, is a public garden in Cold Spring, New York, United States.
+Anne and Frank Cabot founded the Garden Conservancy here, and in 1992, Caroline Burgess transformed it into a public garden.
+The grounds include woodlands and water gardens, bamboo groves, flower beds filled with alpine species, and an enclosed English flower garden.

-Anne and Frank Cabot started Stonecrop Gardens in Cold Spring, New York, in 1958, as a private residence built for their use.
-The Garden Conservancy was founded by Frank Cabot in 1989, and after his death, the house was passed to a nonprofit organization that operates the gardens from the home.
+Anne and Frank Cabot started Stonecrop Gardens in Cold Spring, New York, in 1958 as a private residence built for their use.
+Frank Cabot formed the Garden Conservancy in 1989, and following his death, the house was passed down to a nonprofit organization that runs the gardens from there.

 The gardens offer tranquility and beauty.
 There was a diversity of plants, trees, and shrubs that we had never seen before.
 There are some that are educational, some that are enchanting and magical, and some that are surprising.
 They are all breathtakingly beautiful and welcoming.